Leveau History, Family Crest & Coats of Arms

-Brittany when the family resided in a valley.
-The name Leveau is derived from the Old French word vallee, which means valley.
+The proud French name Leveau was formed in Brittany (French: Bretagne) when the family resided in a valley.
+The name Leveau is derived from the French word "vallée," which means "valley."

 Early Origins of the Leveau family